 6.0 BOARD RESOLUTIONS AND MINUTES

-6.1 The Board Secretary shall minute the proceedings and resolutions of all Board and its Committee meetings.
+6.1 The Corporate Secretary shall minute the proceedings and resolutions of all Board and its Committee meetings.

 6.2 Minutes will be tabled for circulation for endorsement at the subsequent meeting by the Board Secretary and approved by the Chairman of the Board of Directors and the members present at the meeting.